Who are we?

 What do we do?

 We organize ongoing and seasonal projects to help the poor, the elderly, and others whose needs have been identified, and support programs to remedy the effects of social problems and to remove the basic causes of the problems by the prayer and actions of the parish community.
-We sponsor the Hand to Heart Newsletter.
 We meet monthly to share ideas, pray, plan and evaluate projects.

 How can you get involved?

-You are welcome to attend our monthly meetings, which are usually held on the third Monday of each month at 7:00 PM in Room A in the Parish Center.
+You are welcome to attend our monthly meetings, which are usually held on the third Monday of each month at 8:45am in the Parish Center, Northeast Room.
 We invite you to volunteer for any of our projects.
-Information on these projects is always included in the Hand to Heart Newsletter, published monthly, on the first Sunday of the month.

 Whatever you do to the least of my brothers,